Insect morphology: Head

 The frons is that part of the head capsule that lies ventrad or anteriad of the vertex.
-The frons varies in size relative to the insect, and in many species the definition of its borders is arbitrary, even in some insect taxa that have well-defined head capsules.
+The frons varies in size relative to the insect, and in many species, the definition of its borders is arbitrary, even in some insect taxa that have well-defined head capsules.
 In most species, though, the frons is bordered at its anterior by the frontoclypeal or epistomal sulcus above the clypeus.
 Laterally it is limited by the fronto-genal sulcus, if present, and the boundary with the vertex, by the ecdysial cleavage line, if it is visible.
 If there is a median ocellus, it generally is on the frons, though in some insects such as many Hymenoptera, all three ocelli appear on the vertex.
 A more formal definition is that it is the sclerite from which the pharyngeal dilator muscles arise, but in many contexts that too, is not helpful.
 In the anatomy of some taxa, such as many Cicadomorpha, the front of the head is fairly clearly distinguished and tends to be broad and sub-vertical; that median area commonly is taken to be the frons.

 The clypeus is a sclerite between the face and labrum, which is dorsally separated from the frons by the frontoclypeal suture in primitive insects.
 The clypeogenal suture laterally demarcates the clypeus, with the clypeus ventrally separated from the labrum by the clypeolabral suture.
 The clypeus differs in shape and size, such as species of Lepidoptera with a large clypeus with elongated mouthparts.
 The cheek or gena forms the sclerotized area on each side of the head below the compound eyes extending to the gular suture.
-Like many of the other parts making up the insect's head, the gena varies among species, with its boundaries difficult to establish.
-For example, in dragonflies and damselflies, it is between the compound eyes, clypeus, and mouthparts.
+Like many parts making up the insect's head, the gena varies among species, with its boundaries difficult to establish.
+In dragonflies and damselflies, it is between the compound eyes, clypeus, and mouthparts.
 The postgena is the area immediately posteriad, or posterior or lower on the gena of pterygote insects, and forms the lateral and ventral parts of the occipital arch.
 The occipital arch is a narrow band forming the posterior edge of the head capsule arching dorsally over the foramen.
 The subgenal area is usually narrow, located above the mouthparts; this area also includes the hypostoma and pleurostoma.
 The vertex extends anteriorly above the bases of the antennae as a prominent, pointed, concave rostrum.
 The posterior wall of the head capsule is penetrated by a large aperture, the foramen.
-Through it pass the organ systems, such as nerve cord, esophagus, salivary ducts, and musculature, connecting the head with the thorax.
+Through it passes the organ systems, such as the nerve cord, esophagus, salivary ducts, and musculature, connecting the head with the thorax.